kir-dev/pek-infinity/.github/copilot/Memory-Bank/implementation/00-service-layer.md

 }
 ```

-**Why?** In enterprise, you call same service from multiple instances.
+**Why?** In worker, you call same service from multiple instances.
 Each instance filters by its own realmId.

 ### ❌ Authentication/Authorization